 - Three or more notices for non-payment of rent within one year will result in denial of the application.

 - Three or more dishonored checks within one year period will result in denial of the application.

-- Rental history reflecting any past due and unpaid balances to a landlord will result in denial of the application except for unpaid rent, including rent reflected in judgements or referrals of debt to a collection agency, that accrued on or after April 1, 2020, and before March 1, 2022.
+- Rental history reflecting any past due and unpaid balances to a landlord will result in denial of the application except for unpaid rent, including rent reflected in judgments or referrals of debt to a collection agency, that accrued on or after April 1, 2020, and before March 1, 2022.

 - Rental history including three or more noise disturbances or any other material. noncompliance with the rental agreement or rules within the past two years will result in denial.

 9. EVICTION HISTORY CRITERIA

 - Five years of eviction-free history is required except for general eviction judgment entered on claims that arose on or after April 1, 2020, and before March 1, 2022.
 Eviction actions that were dismissed or resulted in a judgment for the applicant will not be considered.

 10. COPY OF CREDIT REPORTS AND CRIMINAL BACKGROUND REPORTS